ElsaLecureux/nav-bar/README.md

 ## Goal

-Recreate googlefonts navbar to use react and play with components
+Recreate googlefonts navbar to use react, react router and play with css to be as close as possible to the original, using screenshots for the pages.